Tweoss/youtube-seeking/README.md

 The number of repeats (number of repetitions = repeats + 1) and the buffer before and after the timestamp in seconds can be adjusted via number inputs.
 There are three possible behaviours when reaching the end of an excerpt segment: continue (which simply proceeds with the recording as normal), jump to next (which skips to the next excerpt's timestamp), and stop (which pauses the player).

+# Generating Configuration

+Visit the [generation tool](https://tweoss.github.io/youtube-seeking/generator.html) to create the text configuration more easily.
+Hit `RightShift` while inside the textbox to append timestamps and add your description ergonomically.